galaes/Layoffs-exploratory-data-analysis/README.md

 The data cleaning was done in the [Layoffs Data Cleaning Project](https://github.com/galaes/layoffs-data-cleaning/blob/3c1c60ecad47e0939bf8d2c2489d68079a5c21eb/README.md), which includes:
 - Data loading and inspection
 - Handling missing and duplicate values
-- Standardizing the structure
+- Standardizing the structure of the data

 #### 2. Descriptive Analysis

-The analysis include answers to questions such as:
+The analysis includes answers to questions such as:
 - What was the total laid off for each year and month?

 ```sql